ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/bootloader.md

 ## Bootloader

-Arm Mbed OS allows you to update your device firmware.
-Our Pelion IoT platform enables this capability.
+Arm Mbed OS allows you to update your device firmware, enabled by our Pelion IoT platform.
 One of the dependencies is a bootloader running on the device capable of updating the device firmware.
 The following documentation includes instructions and examples on how to update firmware on a target.

 ### Dependencies